-This guide is aimed at providing some basic information about buying in Cyprus and tries to answer the majority of the common questions that we are asked about.
+This guide is aimed at providing some basic information about buying in Cyprus and tries to answer the majority of the common questions that we are asked.
+Although we hope that you will find it useful it is important to remember that it doesn’t cover all legal issues involved and certainly isn’t a step by step DIY guide to buying Cypriot property.

-We also know the practical solutions to the problems that exist and also know how Cypriot Law interacts with UK law.
+We also know the practical solutions to the problems that exist and understand how Cypriot law interacts with UK law, so can help to ensure you meet all of the strict requirements of both countries’ laws.

 Is the legal system in Cyprus the same as the UK?

 The Cypriot legal system is based on British law so unsurprisingly there are similarities between the two systems.
-However, there are differences, but there remains an interaction between them when you buy a property in Cyprus.
-As an example, in Cyprus the contract to buy a property is deposited at the Land Registry when it is signed, which doesn’t happen in the UK.
+While there are differences as well, there remains an interaction between them when you buy a property in Cyprus.
+For example, in Cyprus the contract to buy a property is deposited at the Land Registry when it is signed, unlike in the UK.

-Do I need a lawyer to help me buy in Cyprus?
+Do I need a lawyer to help me buy a home in Cyprus?

-I have heard that there are problems with buying property in Cyprus.
-What is the situation?
+I have heard there are problems with buying property in Cyprus.
+Is that true?

-Are the costs more in Cyprus than in the UK?
+Are the costs of buying property more in Cyprus than in the UK?

 Yes, the total costs in addition to the purchase price are higher than you will be used to in the UK.
 It is therefore important to factor these into your budget from the beginning.
 Luckily property prices are currently rock bottom which not only reduces some of these costs but also makes the purchase price much cheaper.